2qx/short-metadata-protocol/README.md

 - If a `<ticker.symbol>` record contains characters that are not capital letters, numbers, and hyphens (regular expression: `^[A-Z0-9]+[-A-Z0-9]*$`), discard the whole record.
 - If a `<ticker.symbol>` is null (`0x4c00`), discard the whole record.
 - For non-genesis record, if a `ticker` record does not specify a unique `enumerator`, discard the whole record.
 - If a `<uri.identifier>` is an entirely lowercase, alphanumeric strings, with no whitespace or special characters other than dashes, discard the whole record.
-- If a `<uri>` record has a `null` value, only one field, discard the whole record.
+- If a `<uri>` record has a null `value` field, discard the whole record.
+- If a non-genesis `<uri>` record uses a variable or contains a dollar sign, it may be ignored.
 - If parsing the record or data from PushBytes fails, discard the whole record.
 - If parsing the record does with PushBytes does not result in an empty string, discard the whole record.

-### Edge case redemption
+### Conditions that do not invalidate records:

 - If more than three fields exist on a `ticker` or more than two fields exist on a `name` or `uri` record, the extra fields should be ignored.
 - If a `<ticker.decimals>` is `null`, it should be treated as a zero.